Mirror trading: History

 Since its inception in the early 2000s, mirror trading has become widespread on financial markets.
 Mirror trading has influenced the development of copy trading and social trading.

 Mirror trading and copy trading were preceded by automated and algorithmic trading.
 There existed an automated trading system (ATS) that allowed brokers to share their trading history with others.
 Mirror Trader was one of the first auto-trading systems that was introduced in 2005.
 It was developed by Tradency.

 With the development of financial instruments and digital tools, mirror trading gradually entered the portfolios of companies.

 Since 2007, ETX Capital has made publicly available on its platform a range of financial instruments, including mirror trading.

 The same year, IC Markets (International Capital Markets) began offering mirror trading, later growing to 200 countries globally with a trading record of US$1.016 trillion per month in 2021.

 In 2010, eToro launched an electronic trading platform that started offering mirror trading operations in 130 countries, in 15 languages, to 25 million users globally, administering clients' assets totaling US$10.6 billion.

 In 2012, FXCM (Forex Capital Markets) released an app-based trading platform with mirror trading.
 The same year, the European Securities and Markets Authority (ESMA) stated that mirror trading and copy trading constitute automated execution of trade signals and operate without client interaction.

 Mirror trading vs. copy trading

 Mirror trading is sometimes also referred to as copy trading although copy trading differs slightly from mirror trading in the way that accounts are linked.
-In copy trading, the trader directly copies the moves of an individual successful trader; whereas in mirror trading, investment decisions are based on algorithms developed from trading patterns of number of successful traders.
+In copy trading, the trader directly copies the moves of an individual successful trader; whereas in mirror trading, investment decisions are based on algorithms developed from trading patterns of a number of successful traders.
 Forex brokers that offer mirror trading typically review, verify, and validate the trading results of strategies they add to their platform, which aids in identifying and eliminating losing trades.
 Before accepting a new strategy, a broker may require it to have a 12-month track record of profitability and a certain maximum drawdown limit.

 Traders might be system developers, individual investors, or financial organizations.